 - Assessing and understanding the stability of rock and support requirements, both underground and in open cuts, including natural slopes.
 Using empirical, analytical and/or numerical models/simulations, we can design excavations in rock, optimize mining methods and designs in order to provide the best added value for projects.

-- By using stress and deformation measurements and monitoring we can document the predictions and assessments that were performed before the rock was excavated.
-In large and complex underground systems, it is often necessary to take measurements before excavating, and carry on modelling and monitoring for post-control.
-For several years, SINTEF has developed a unique toolbox for this - TRIPOD.
+- By using stress and deformation measurements and monitoring, we can document the predictions and assessments performed before the rock was excavated.
+In large and complex underground systems it is often necessary to take measurements before excavating, and carry on modelling and monitoring for post-control.
+For several years, SINTEF has developed a unique toolbox for this; TRIPOD.